RayenDhifi/Dashactyl-Material-Theme/README.md

 step 3- start your server and everything should be ready,

-if you have any issues or if there any bugs you may ask for support or request help by Joining atom development discord server (link below)
+if you have any issues or if there any bugs you may ask for support or request help by contacting me

 Rayen Discord Id : Rayen#7261